Descendants of Robert Vance

 January 1892 at age 72.
 Robert, a

-cabinet maker, married circa 1844 in Guernsey County Rachel ENGLE, who was born in August 1825 in Ohio, and they had nine children, all born in Guernsey County.
+cabinet maker, married Rachel [--?--], who was born in August 1825 in Ohio, and they had nine children, all born in Guernsey County.
 Asa

-Nelson Daugherty was born 18 May 1845 and died of paralysis 23 August 1921 in Jackson, Madison County,
+Nelson Daugherty was born in May 1845 and died after 1920, likely in Jackson, Madison County,

 with his widowed mother.
-He was a shoemaker and in the 1910 census was
+He was a shoemaker.
+Harvey

-1875 in Henry County, Iowa married Mary Marguerite MCCLARAN who was born in December 1851 in Beaver County, Pennsylvania, and they had a daughter Ethel, born circa 1879 and died before 1900.
+cousins resided and had a daughter Ethel, born circa 1879 and died before 1900.

 By the 1900 federal census the couple lived in Rock Island,